tim-taylor/evobee/docs/evobee-odd.md

 In addition to the foraging logic outlined above, each species of pollinator may be configured to exhibit *pollen constancy* (`constancy-type=simple` in the configuration file).
 In this case, the probability that a pollinator lands on a flower is further regulated by whether the flower is of the same species as the previously-visited flower.
 See the explanation of `constancy-param`  in the [EvoBee simulation configuration and execution](evobee-config.md) page for further details.

 Pollen transfer processes occur during each flower visit by a pollinator.
-These are described in a subsequent section ([Pollinator action on flowers](#pollinator-action-on-flowers])).
+These are described in [Pollinator action on flowers](#pollinator-action-on-flowers).

 #### Flowchart for *Forage Nearest* strategy